-Curly Maple is not a species of wood, but it one of the most famous grain variations of the maple heartwood that is today prized as one of the best wood types for the creation of musical instruments (most notably guitars, violins and other string instruments).
+Curly Maple is not a species of wood, it is one of the most famous grain variations of the maple heartwood that is today prized as one of the best wood types for the creation of musical instruments (most notably guitars, violins and other string instruments).

 The defining characteristic of curly maple grain is the fascinating design of its grain pattern that manages to create an interesting illusion of a three-dimensional pattern in which it appears that the grain is curling along the length of the entire board.
-The exact reason for the irregular growth of fiber cells inside maple tree’s heartwood is not currently known to scientists.
+The exact reason for the irregular growth of fiber cells inside maple trees’ heartwood is not currently known to scientists.

-In addition to the name curly maple, this type of wood is also known as rapid grain maple, flame maple, ripple maple, tiger stripe, fiddleback, and others.
+In addition to the name curly maple, this type of wood is known as rapid grain maple, flame maple, ripple maple, tiger stripe, fiddleback, and others.

 Maple trees can be separated by species: